Ilie Cătărău: Chișinău soldiers' soviet

 In late 1917, anti-Bolshevik forces were setting up a Moldavian Democratic Republic with its capital in Chișinău.
 Cătărău presented himself as a supporter of the new regime, and was even a guest speaker at the first session of Sfatul Țării (its legislative assembly).
 Reportedly, in his bid to join the new Bessarabian army, Cătărău failed to convince the officers, but the lower ranks responded positively to his request of "aiding and enlightening" the masses.
-According to scholar Charles Upson Clark, he was actually successful at demoralizing and dividing the Bessarabian self-defense forces, increasing the likelihood that the state would crumble and exposing it to the danger of being engulfed by a Greater Ukraine.
+As the army organizer, Anton Crihan sounded the alarm, claiming that Cătărău's very presence was a clue that the troops were being "Bolshevized" from within.
+He had reportedly endeared himself to his fellow soldiers by volunteering to perform the most mundane or exhausting tasks.
+According to scholar Charles Upson Clark, Cătărău was actually successful at demoralizing and dividing the Bessarabian self-defense forces, increasing the likelihood that the state would crumble and exposing it to the danger of being engulfed by a Greater Ukraine.
 Military historian Vitalie Ciobanu argues that some of the Republic's main problems of maintaining authority stemmed from Cătărău's activity in Chișinău and from the parallel appointment of Stabskapitän Anatol Popa as head of the Bălți garrison.

-After being admitted into the garrison, Cătărău became known for propagating communist- and anarchist-inspired messages, such as: "All things belong to the people, the boyars must be killed"; "All things are yours, take hold of them while you still can, before it's too late."
+Cătărău is reported to have engaged in intrigues during the legislative election of 1917: he initially proposed Vladimir Cristi as a soldiers' deputy, and managed to obtain him a seat, but immediately after informed his loyalists that Cristi was a "boyar", and therefore that Sfatul itself was a tool of the oligarchy.
+After being admitted into the garrison, Cătărău had become known for propagating communist- and anarchist-inspired messages, such as: "All things belong to the people, the boyars must be killed"; "All things are yours, take hold of them while you still can, before it's too late."
 Profiting from the breakdown of traditional rank structure and receiving backing from the military soviet, he was voted head of the Moldavian 1st Regiment, garrisoned in Chișinău.
 Ciobanu, who describes Cătărău as "an overt partisan of anarchy", notes that, for the Chișinău committees which endorsed this appointment, "the social element took precedence over the national one".